npiv/chatblade/README.md

   -c {3.5,4}, --chat-gpt {3.5,4}
                         chat GPT model
   -i, --interactive     start an interactive chat session.
-This will implicitly continue the conversation -e, --extract         extract content from response if possible (either json or code block) -r, --raw             print the last response as pure text, don't pretty print or format -t, --tokens          display what *would* be sent, how many tokens, and estimated costs
+This will implicitly continue the conversation -s, --stream          Stream the incoming text to the terminal -e, --extract         extract content from response if possible (either json or code block) -r, --raw             print the last response as pure text, don't pretty print or format -t, --tokens          display what *would* be sent, how many tokens, and estimated costs